marckean/marcseparation/_docs/alex_parenting.md

 This couldn't also be related to what I think, that based on [events I have recorded about Alex's mental health](/marcseparation/alex_mental_health/), Alex may be suffering from [depersonalisation disorder](https://www.netdoctor.co.uk/ask-the-expert/depression-faqs/a512/i-constantly-feel-like-im-on-autopilot/) as though she’s disconnected from both her body and the world around.

 It's confirmed [here](/marcseparation/report_contradictions/#contradiction-2).
-It may seem great (in theory) that Alex picks up the kids from school, but realistically, she doesn't spend time with the kids after this, she's working.
+It may seem great (in theory) that Alex picks up the kids from school, but realistically, she doesn't spend time with the kids after school, as she's working.
+So the kids need to look after themselves, or in Charlie's case, left to his own devices.

 ### After School care

 Why doesn't Alex put the kids in after school care?
-Well just like
+Well just like I mentioned in the section [Co-Parenting not working](/marcseparation/co_parenting/), Alex has no money to spend on the kids, as she's spending it all

 ### Aunty Vic - 5 star hotel pool